 Casa Rio’s colorful umbrellas are the most photographed and iconic picture of the San Antonio Riverwalk.
 At Casa Rio, you can enjoy authentic Tex-Mex food with a gorgeous view of the Riverwalk.
 The restaurant serves tacos, burritos, enchiladas, and it is frankly one of the best tex mex in San Antonio riverwalk.

-It also has a Mariachi band that plays songs on request.
+It also has a Mariachi band that plays songs for guests on request.
 Casa Rio was the first restaurant on the Riverwalk to start the tradition of dinner cruises.
-Casa Rio also has lunch cruises where you can experience floating down the river while enjoying your food and drinks.
+Casa Rio also has lunch cruises where you can experience floating down the San Antonio river while enjoying your food and drinks.

 It is definitely one of the best places to eat on Riverwalk in San Antonio.

 Biga on the Banks

 This Riverwalk restaurant is not in the popular Downtown Reach but located on a quiet area of the Riverwalk.
-It is still worth the visit and serves really great food.
+It is however definitely worth the visit.

 The menu changes daily but the focus is on American cuisine and you will find a variety of meats at this restaurant.

 However, the real highlight of a visit to Biga on the Banks is the Sticky Toffee Pudding.

 The restaurant is a great choice for special dinners and date nights, making it one of the best restaurants on the riverwalk in San Antonio.